Torres-García, Joaquín, b. 1874 d. 1949

 Biographical/Historical Note: Painter; Uraguay and New York, N.Y.
 Was a proponent of the Latin American Constructivist movement.
 His son Horacio Torres was also an artist.

-Copies donated by Cecilia Torres, Torres-Garcia's daughter-in-law in 1977.
+Copies of letters donated by Cecilia Torres, Torres-Garcia's daughter-in-law in 1977.
 Originals owned by the Getty Research Institute, History of Art and the Humanities.

 How to Use this Collection